Develop a better understanding of processes and resources when it comes to creating or making minor or major modifications to a program.

 2. Mappings

-Part one: PLO - Degree level expectations (DLE) - uOCompetencies mapping
+Part one: PLOs - Degree Level Expectations (DLE) - uOCompetencies mapping

 How will we do it?

-A series of self-paced online modules available on Brightspace explains the basic terminology and reviews the whole process.
-Your academic unit may wish to review these modules, either before or after connecting with our analyst.
+A series of self-paced online video modules are available to explain the basic terminology and reviews the whole process.
+Your academic unit may wish to review these modules, either before or after connecting with our lead analyst.

 Main actors